 JUST THE FAQ(S)

 Very important.
 If you have an iPhone or Android, you install software updates and app updates to keep everything safe and secure.
 Websites are no different.
-You also want to make sure your website’s content is up-to-date, so you don’t reflect poorly to prospects that looks you up online.
+You also want to make sure your website’s content is up-to-date, so you don’t reflect poorly to prospects that look you up online.

 We offer you a wide range of options to choose from, so we offer all three pricing options.
 Depending on your business’s needs, budget and desired results, our sales rep you work with will walk you through all of your options and what each option entails.
 That way, you can choose what fits you best and ensure you are getting the most bang for your buck.